ukyzky/eurorack/README.md

 - Add function of save/load loop sequence.

-## Save/Load loop sequence in volatile memory (RAM)

-We can explore random rhythm and return to the previous discovered  random rhythm.
+## Loop length cv (using T rate cv input)

+We can use T rate cv input as selecting deja vu loop length or start position.

+The cv range is from 0V to 5V.
+The cv value is reflected to deja vu loop value linearly (1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16).

+During deja vu loop cv input mode, T rate setting is set by T rate knob.

+The deja vu loop cv input mode setting is saved to non volatile memory.

 Play scenario is:

-1. Explore random rhythm.
-2. Lock the rhythm by setting "deja vu knob" to 50%(12 o'clock) with deja vu enabled.
-3. (NEW FUNCTION) Save the rhythm
+1. (NEW FUNCTION) Set T rate cv input alternative mode

+  - (In "alternative setting edit" mode, "T mode switch" works as setting T rate cv input alternative mode.)

-  - 3a. long-press "T rate switch".
+  - 1a. long-press "T rate switch".
-  - 3b. then "T rate LED" becomes blink. (and detouch from the switch.)
+  - 1b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in "alternative setting edit" mode.)
-  - 3c. then press "T deja vu switch".
-  - 3d. then "T rate LED" becomes fast-blink in a short moment and stop blink.
-(It represents saving is executed and "alternative setting edit" mode exited.)
+  - 1c. push "T mode switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
+(It represents "alternative setting edit" mode exited.)
-4. Explore another random rhythm by changing "deja vu knob" or switching deja vu enabled-disabled.
-5. Lock the rhythm by setting "deja vu knob" to 50% with deja vu enabled.
-6. (NEW FUNCTION) Load the previous rhythm
+  - T rate cv input works as deja vu loop length cv mode (Type A).
+In this mode, deja vu knob act as deja vu loop start position (1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16) knob.
+This loop start position value is active only in this mode.

+>  - Repeat above 1a, 1b and 1c.
+>  - T rate cv input works as deja vu loop start position cv mode (Type B).
+In this mode, deja vu knob act as no functional.
+>
+>  - Each repeating above 1a, 1b and 1c, T rate cv mode changes to Type A or Type B.

+2. Set T rate cv input normal mode

-  - 6a. long-press "T rate switch".
+  - 2a. long-press "T rate switch".
-  - 6b. then "T rate LED" becomes blink. (and detouch from the switch.)
+  - 2b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in "alternative setting edit" mode.)
-  - 6c. then press "X deja vu switch".
-  - 6d. then "T rate LED" becomes fast-blink in a short moment and stop blink.
-(It represents loading is executed and "alternative setting edit" mode exited.)

-## Set loop start position

-(Deprecated.
-It will be removed at next firmware release.)

-We can select short length loop patterns from locked random rhythm.

-The loop start position setting is saved to non volatile memory.

-Play scenario is:

-1. Explore random rhythm.
-2. Lock the rhythm by setting "deja vu knob" to 50%(12 o'clock) with deja vu enabled.
-3. Set deja vu loop length using "loop length knob".

-4. (NEW FUNCTION) Set deja vu loop start position

-  - (In "alternative setting edit" mode, "loop length knob" works as setting loop start position.)

-  - 4a. long-press "T rate switch".
-  - 4b. then "T rate LED" becomes blink. (and detouch from the switch.)
-(It represents currently in "alternative setting edit" mode.)
-  - 4c. turn "loop length knob" to set loop start position.
-  - 4d. push "T rate switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
+  - 2c. long-press "T mode switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents "alternative setting edit" mode exited.)
+  - T rate cv input works as normal T rate cv input mode.

-## X external clock input alternative mode
+## T trigger reset (using X external clock input)

 We can use X external clock input as T trigger rising edge reset mode (x is clocked by internal t clock).